SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/prerequisites/create-azure-vm.md

 To learn more about available SysKit Point subscription plans and included features, continue to the [Pricing page.](https://www.syskit.com/products/point/pricing/)
 {% endhint %}

-Below, you can find Azure VM requirements based on your SysKit Point subscription plan and your environment's size.
+Below, you can find Azure Virtual Machine requirements based on your SysKit Point subscription plan and your environment's size.

 ### Professional Subscription